Jonathan Westphal

-Westphal received his BA from Harvard College in 1973, an MA from the University of Sussex in 1975, and the PhD from the University of London 1981, where he studied with David Wiggins.
+Westphal received his BA from Harvard College in 1973, where he was offered tutorials by G.E.L.
+Owen as a Junior.
+He received an MA from the University of Sussex in 1975, and the PhD from the University of London 1981, where he studied with David Wiggins.
 He has taught at the University of Hawaii, the University of London, Idaho State University, Amherst College, Hampshire College and at other colleges and universities in the UK and the US.
 He has been an Alexander von Humboldt Fellow, Alexander von Humboldt Foundation, at the University of Munich; he is a Fellow of Berkeley College (Yale University), and a Permanent Member of the Senior Common Room at University College, Oxford.

 Published works

 Among Westphal's one hundred or so publications are: